I am conservative.

 But as someone who was well aware of the media bias in favor of the left, I could see that he was getting a raw deal.
 I saw it before he came onto the political scene.
 The media was brutal when John McCain challenged Barack Obama.They were worse when Mitt Romney did the same.

 With Donald Trump, because his personality is much larger than McCain’s, Romney‘s, and other conservatives in the field, it became not just brutal but ugly.

 And then he was elected.
-And if one does a quick look back at the four years of his administration, the Democrats in power did nothing but look for, and work at ways to remove him from office.
+And if one does a quick look back at the four years of his administration, the Democrats in power did nothing but look for, manufacture, and work at ways to remove him from office.